robert-godlewski/ghost_pants_website/README.md

 This is mainly a blog website that talks a lot about games and tv shows.
 The name is called Ghost Pants because that's what Blizzard's account called it as.

 ## Needs for the project
+- [ ] Implement features from [Tim's Tutorial](https://www.youtube.com/watch?v=c-QsfbznSXI) to serialize Django and React as the UI
-- [ ] Blog Posts can read markdown files for description details
+- [ ] Blog Posts can read markdown files for description details or have a text editor in them
 - [ ] Others can comment of Blog Posts (we don't need complex relations here so a RDBMS will do)
 - [ ] Rankings per game (Utilizing a separate fields?)
 - [ ] Can search and organize by genre and category (Utilizing a separate class)
 - [ ] Can do a general search - [Tutorial reference](https://www.youtube.com/watch?v=AGtae4L5BbI) (no need for a Search Engine DBMS)
-- [ ] Basic Styling and UI
+- [ ] Basic Styling and UI - React (Serialize with React)
 - [ ] Get admin to work as an official user
 - [ ] Setup Docker container for Nginx and Gunicorn (Maybe?) for webhosting and deployment
 - [ ] Setup and choose a Cloud Service Provider